-Pool exercises for spinal cord injury are a great way to recover strength and practice walking without straining your joints.
+Pool exercises for spinal cord injury are a great way to practice physical therapy without added stress on your joints.

 Sometimes a change in environment is exactly what you need to motivate you to keep going.

 This article will go over some of the best exercises you can practice in the pool to boost leg function after spinal cord injury.

 The Benefits of Pool Exercise

 Pool exercises for spinal cord injury are effective because of 3 properties of water that cannot be replicated on land.

 - Buoyancy is what makes you feel so light in the water and what keeps you afloat.
 This will help relieve some pressure off your joints so that you can focus on your movements.

 - Viscosity is how much resistance a fluid has and what makes it difficult to move quickly in the pool.
 This will help strengthen the muscles, and slow your body down if you fall.